limchaos/Refusion-HDR/README.md

 ## Citations
-If this solution helps your research or work, please cite.
-The following are BibTeX references:
+If this solution helps your research or work, please cite;) The following are BibTeX references:

 ```